 Nanny Advice: GNAG Recommended Nanny Agencies should provide information on nanny career development courses, on applying for a National Insurance Number, interview tips, detailed instructions or directions to each interview, and a solid briefing on each position for which the agency sends the nanny to interview.

-Conflict Resolution: GNAG Recommended Nanny Agencies offer to help with resolve potential conflicts between the parents and the nanny they have placed.
+Conflict Resolution: GNAG Recommended Nanny Agencies offer to help resolve potential conflicts between the parents and the nanny they have placed.